 3 Remove iPhone Case or Cover

-You should remove your screen cover or iPhone case because they may be the reason why iPhone won't swipe up to unlock.
-A screen cover that you did not correctly install can hinder your swipe-up comm and by making the iPhone insensitive to touch.
+When swipe not working on iPhone, you should remove your screen cover or iPhone case because they may be the reason why iPhone won't swipe up to unlock.
+A screen cover that you did not correctly install can hinder your swipe-up touch and by making the iPhone insensitive to touch.